 - g.
 A student may not be granted an award, obtain certification of an award or attend a graduation ceremony whilst a matter of alleged misconduct is still in the process of being dealt with under this Procedure. - h.
 Where the student is also a member of staff, guidance should be sought from Human Resources as to whether any allegation might be considered under a separate specific procedure, or an agreed amended procedure; for example, the constitution of any Disciplinary Panel may be amended. - i.
 Where a student is resident in University accommodation and the allegation, if proven, would jeopardise their licence the decision of the Panel will be communicated to the Accommodation Officer to consider if the behaviour breaches the terms or conditions of their licence. - j.
-The RAU Student Union has its own code of conduct for its clubs, sporting events, societies and for its events held away from RAU premises, with any allegations of misconduct handled by the RAU Student Union within the Rules and Regulations of the RAU Student Union. - k.
-Where the circumstances of the allegation would mean that it may be progressed either by the Student Union or by the University, or by both parties, then the Director of Academic Services and the Student Union Administrator will agree which procedure(s) shall apply, but with the intent to avoid double jeopardy.
-This may be for a category of allegations or decided on a case by case basis. - I. Time periods are defined in University working days, this means Monday to Friday, excluding Bank Holidays and University closure days.
+The RAU Student Union has its own code of conduct for its clubs, sporting events, societies and for its events held away from RAU premises, with any allegations of misconduct handled by the RAU Student Union within the Rules and Regulations of the RAU Student Union - k.
+Where the circumstances of the allegation would mean that it may be progressed either by the Student Union or by the University, or by both parties, then the Director for Students and the Student Union General Manager will agree which procedure(s) shall apply, but with the intent to avoid double jeopardy.
+This may be for a category of allegations or decided on a case by case basis. - 5) Decisions and Actions before starting the Disciplinary Procedure - a.
+Once an allegation has been raised, the University - i) will determine whether the matter falls within the scope of this Policy and Procedure.
+If a matter falls outside of this Policy and Procedure, the person raising the allegation may be referred to other regulations, policies or procedures that apply or the University may choose to deal with the case directly under the relevant regulation, policy or procedure; - ii) will determine if the allegation may be best handled through the Stage 1 Procedure or through the Stage 2 Procedure; - b.
+Managing risk throughout the Disciplinary Procedure - The University may put in place such measures as it deems appropriate to manage the risks to the parties involved or to manage the conduct of the parties.
+These measures may remain in place throughout the process even if no misconduct is found.
+Such measures include but are not limited to: withdrawal of access to University and Student Union licenced premises, social or sporting activities, withdrawal of a parking permit, a "No Contact Order" with specified persons, or a campus curfew (i.e. access limited to University premises between specified hours only).
+The arrangements and the reasons for the decision will be conveyed to the students in writing.
+These measures are not disciplinary sanctions and do not imply that any decision has already been made about the allegations; it will be for no longer than the University deems it necessary.